Thrift Store Santa

 • tell older children they can join the Santa magic by helping other parents put toys under the tree.
 Ask them to make thoughtful, generous contributions, but do not force them.

 • don’t make it an overwhelming task.
 You aren’t going Marie-Kondo.
-You’re just looking for a few gift-quality items to donate to someone who can’t afford to shop new this year.
+You’re just looking for a few gift-quality items some parent might be thrilled to find, lightly used.

 Scroll to Top